PoCInnovation/Workshops/software/22.Encore/README.md

 ## Step 1 - Discover Encore

-We are not going to develop an API with a real use-case now, to begin we will write some endpoints to understand how `Encore` handles requests and responses.
+We are not going to develop an API with a real use-case now, to begin we will write some endpoints to understand how `Encore` handle requests and responses.

 First, create a new folder named `discovery` and create the file `discovery.go` in it.